FAIR Fine Art Checklist

 • What is the most important photo to gather first for this question?
 Start with one full-front photo and one full-verso photo.
 That pair gives the specialist the fastest read on whether the cropped details you send later are actually meaningful.

 • Can FAIR photograph specialists review minilab-versus-darkroom questions online?
 Often yes.
-Strong front, verso, edge, surface, and paperwork photos are usually enough for initial scoping and often enough for the full online assignment, though very high-value or fragile works may still need in-person review.
+Strong front, verso, edge, surface, and paperwork photos are usually enough for initial scoping and often enough for the online assignment.
+Very high-value or fragile works may still need in-person review.

 • What should I read next on FAIR after this checklist?
 Use the lab-stamp and verso-code checklist for stronger paper-brand evidence, the print-process checklist for broader gelatin-silver versus chromogenic or pigment clues, and the vintage-versus-later-print guide when print date is still the bigger valuation question.